OPSamuel/Offline-Notifier/README.md

  <h1>THINGS YOU NEED TO CHANGE</h1>

-<p>Any issues with this bot or any of my other bots please DM me on discord:</p>
+<h3>Any issues with this bot or any of my other bots please DM me on discord:</h3>

 <ul>
    <li>Username: opsamuelcc</li>